gvwilson/thirdbit/src/fiction/makers-return/index.md

 and it took a lot more than stomping to break anything the Makers had made.
 She settled for tossing it onto her side table and rolling over to bury her face in her pillow.
-Why couldn't the world just leave her alone for a while?
+Why couldn't the world just leave her alone?

-She thumped her pillow with her forehead, then sat up with a sigh and made her way downstairs.
+She thumped her pillow with her forehead a couple of times, then sat up, sighed, and made her way downstairs.
-Her father was sitting at the kitchen table drawing the outlines of letters on a piece of canvas that her mother would then turn into an awning.
+Her father was sitting at the kitchen table, outlining letters on a piece of canvas that her mother would then turn into an awning for one of the shops in the town square.
-He looked up as she came in and smiled.
+He smiled at her as she sat down opposite him.
 "Homework all done?"

 "No."
-She put the cylinder on the table.
+She put the cylinder on the table and spun it around.

 "Oh, what's this?"
 He reached for it,